These steps prepare a fresh DGX Spark for NemoClaw. If Docker, the NVIDIA runtime, and Ollama are already configured, skip to Phase 2.

 docker run --rm --runtime=nvidia --gpus all ubuntu nvidia-smi

-If you get a permission denied error on docker, add your user to the Docker group and log out/in:
+If you get a permission denied error on docker, add your user to the Docker group and activate the new group in your current session:

 sudo usermod -aG docker $USER